 If the traffic is coming from a search engine, then the website traffic estimator should display the keywords searched for you to know the most popular terms.

 Don’t forget to place the selected keywords into the page title, headings, and the meta tags, which is the code that only search engines recognize.

 Website traffic software

 If you use free web traffic software or services, you may be asked to view advertisements when checking results.
 As for the paid ones, they vary greatly in price.

-For more advanced methods of monitoring website traffic, you would often have to install software onto your web host, though most hosts provide some type of traffic suite.
+For more advanced methods of monitoring website traffic, you would often have to install software onto your web host.
+However, most hosts provide some type of traffic suite.

 Google website traffic

 Advertisers have text ads to display.
 Publishers create websites whose traffic they would like to monetize.
 Acting as intermediary, Google offers its platform for both.

 Google AdSense™ automatically selects advertisements that offer the highest income.
 It is up to the webmaster to make his site successful so as to draw higher priced ads and more traffic.
 This is important.
 The more traffic the website draws, the higher the number of clicks on the ads.